transport-stack/.github/README.md

 ## 🎯 What is Transport Stack?

-Transport Stack (TS) is a reference architecture for building digital public infrastructure in urban mobility.
-It includes pre-built codebases, standard data models, API definitions, and mobile/web tools to help cities and innovators:
+Transport Stack (TS) is a **reference architecture for building digital public infrastructure** in urban mobility.
+It includes **pre-built codebases, standard data models, API definitions**, and **mobile/web tools** to help cities and innovators:

 - Collect, process, and visualize transit data
 - Deploy modular services like ETA calculator, schedule adherence, bunching detection, etc.